Rikaisan/BTARedstoneTweaks/README.md

 ## To-do list

 ### Defined
-- Make a targeteable block (easy with the new system!)
 - Allow some sort for compact downwards wiring, just like upwards glass.
 The groundwork is already implemented, just need to choose a block :) maybe slabs or another glass type?
 - Add a config menu to allow enabling/disabling some tweaks
 - Allow a slot to be used twice on an activator (e.g. bucket in a sequence of steps would be able to be handled properly)